Syllabus

 Waitlist

 If you are on the waitlist, we hope to eventually get you enrolled, typically in the first few weeks of the semester.
 Until then, you should participate fully as if you were enrolled.
 This includes but is not limited to: attending required events, filling out forms, completing assignments on time, and taking quizzes.
-If you were just added to a waitlist and you are not added to Piazza (the class Q&A forum) within 24 hours, please contact the course instructors via email.
+If you were just added to a waitlist and you are not added to Ed-Discussion (the class Q&A forum) within 24 hours, please contact the course instructors via email.

 Description